aw/hw-micropow/README.md

 The left side of the PCB accepts 8V to 28V DC input.
 It then converts the input voltage to 12V and then to 5V.

-The output voltages are accessible on the right of the PCB, and can be used to power 12V or 5V fans or other devices.
+The output voltages are accessible on the right side of the PCB and can be used to power 12V or 5V fans or other devices.

 # PCB features